Field-Induced Lifshitz Transition in the Magnetic Weyl Semimetal Candidate PrAlSi

-We thank Kamran Behina for insightful discussions.
-This work is supported by the National Science Foundation of China (Grant Nos.
-12004123, 51861135104 and 11574097), the National Key Research and Development Program of China (Grant No. 2016YFA0401704), the Fundamental Research Funds for the Central Universities (Grant no. 2019kfyXMBZ071).
+\textbf{ACKNOWLEDGEMENTS}\\ We thank Kamran Behina for insightful discussions.
+This work is supported by the National Key Research and Development Program of China (Grant No.2022YFA1403503), the National Science Foundation of China (Grant Nos.12004123, 51861135104 and 11574097), the Fundamental Research Funds for the Central Universities (Grant no. 2019kfyXMBZ071), the open research fund of Songshan Lake Materials Laboratory (2022SLABFN27) and National Key R\&D Program of China (2022YFA1602602).\\